Welcome to the ‘Commercial Bulletin’ with Emma Callahan, a Q&A focused on changemakers and leaders in the commercial real estate space.

-How did you first start your career in the Smart Air space?
+How did you first start your career in the Commercial Real Estate space?

-What are some of the challenges you have faced within the sector and why are solutions so pertinent for health and our future?
+What are some of the challenges you have faced within the Commercial Real Estate sector?

-Since positioning your career in Smart air/Proptech, how have you seen the space grow?
+Since positioning your career in Proptech, how have you seen the space grow?